Pogroms in the Russian Empire: Response of the United States

 The pogroms increasingly angered American opinion.
 The well-established German Jews in the United States, although they were not directly affected by the Russian pogroms, were well organized and convinced Washington to support the cause of Jews in Russia.
 Led by Oscar Straus, Jacob Schiff, Mayer Sulzberger, and Rabbi Stephen Samuel Wise, they organized protest meetings, issued publicity, and met with President Theodore Roosevelt and Secretary of State John Hay.
 Stuart E. Knee reports that in April, 1903, Roosevelt received 363 addresses, 107 letters and 24 petitions signed by thousands of Christians, public and church leaders alike—all calling on the Tsar to stop the persecution of Jews.
 Public rallies were held in scores of cities, topped off at Carnegie Hall in New York in May.
 The Tsar retreated a bit and fired one local official after the Kishinev pogrom, which Roosevelt had explicitly denounced.
-But Roosevelt was mediating the war between Russia and Japan at the time and could not publicly take sides.
+But Roosevelt was mediating the war between Russia and Japan at that time and could not publicly take sides.
 Therefore, Secretary Hay took the initiative in Washington.
 Finally, Roosevelt forwarded a petition to the Tsar, who rejected it claiming that the Jews themselves were at fault.
 Roosevelt won Jewish support in his 1904 landslide reelection.
 The pogroms continued, as hundreds of thousands of Jews fled Russia, most heading for London or New York.
 With American public opinion turning against Russia, Congress officially denounced its policies in 1906.
 Roosevelt kept a low profile, as did his new Secretary of State Elihu Root.
 However, in late 1906 Roosevelt did appoint the first Jew to the cabinet, naming Oscar Straus as his Secretary of Commerce and Labor.

+Other prominent Americans who condemned Russia's actions included Cardinal James Gibbons.

 Organization

-The pogroms are generally thought to have been organized or at least condoned by the authorities.
-However, that view was challenged by Hans Rogger, I. Michael Aronson and John Klier, who were unable to find such sanction to be documented in the state archives.
+The pogroms were traditionally believed to have been organized by the tsarist central government.
+However, that view is no longer accepted by historians due in part to work done by Hans Rogger, I. Michael Aronson and John Klier, who were unable to find the evidence for this.

 However, the antisemitic policy that was carried out from 1881 to 1917 made them possible.
 Official persecution and harassment of Jews influenced numerous antisemites to presume that their violence was legitimate.
 That sentiment was reinforced by the active participation of a few major and many minor officials in fomenting attacks and by the reluctance of the government to stop the pogroms and to punish those responsible for them.